 With fees ranging from $100 to $1,000, there’s a camp that considers sleep coaches a ridiculous expense—a service aimed at privileged, lazy parents.
 But they’re popular because they work.
 “If the books and your mom aren’t enough,” says Alanna McGinn of Good Night Sleep Site in Burlington, Ont., “that’s when you come to us.”

-Still, these helpers come with a few catches.
+Still, a sleep coach comes with a few catches.
 For one thing, this is an unregulated industry, so you should be careful about who you hire.
-When you do find the right expert, you should be prepared to do what the coach recommends—and lots of parents just can’t.
+When you do find the right expert, you should be prepared to do what the sleep coach recommends—and lots of parents just can’t.
 Meaning you could well hire someone who absolutely transforms your nights.
 Or not.

 The Davids were willing to take the risk.
 Nanny-turned-sleep-coach Dawn Whittaker had the couple fill out a questionnaire, visited their apartment and created a 20-page plan for baby Noah.
 For two weeks, the family adjusted his feeding schedule and made his room darker.
 Then, one night, Blesson put the baby down in his crib and walked out.